Mitosis is the process by which cells reproduce – one cell splits into two "daughter cells."

 Nuclear membranes begin to form around the chromatids and a cleavage furrow begins to mark the place where the cell membrane will pinch into two new cells.

-At some point at the end of or just after (these are fuzzy lines, we have two new functional haploid (containing one complete set of chromosomes) cells, each identical to the first (below).
+At some point at the end of or just after (these are fuzzy lines, we have two new functional diploid (containing two versions of each chromosome, one from each parent) cells, each identical to the first (below).

 Please note that the boundaries between prophase, metaphase, anaphase and telophase are not well defined.
-They are soft.
+They are soft—the cell doesn't pause in between phases.
 Breaking up mitosis in this way really just helps us to remember what takes place when, and to have a common language to use when referring to events in cell division.
 There are small differences between cell types, too.

 xaktly.com by Dr. Jeff Cruzan is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License. © 2016, Jeff Cruzan.
 All text and images on this website not specifically attributed to another source were created by me and I reserve all rights as to their use.
 Any opinions expressed on this website are entirely mine, and do not necessarily reflect the views of any of my employers.
 Please feel free to send any questions or comments to firstname.lastname@example.org.